disjunction/jasme/README.md

  * you don't have to specify or create jasmine config file (you still can though)
  * you can specify files or glob patterns as command line parameters
- * console included by default (jasmine-spec-reporter)
+ * nice console reporter included by default (jasmine-spec-reporter)
  * you can export results as JUnit xml
  * if no paths is provided, then it tries to autodetect your spec dir